QSFT/mixcoatl/README.rst

 Mixcoatl
 =========

 Mixcoatl was the father of Quetzalcoatl.
 His name means "Cloud Serpent".
-Fitting for a Python library for the enStratus API.
+Fitting for a Python library for the DCM API.

 Build Status
 ~~~~~~~~~~~~